Takahashi FS-102 Review

 My TMB 100/8 had slightly more perfect colour correction (the best I’ve ever seen in any refractor), but was much slower to cool, heavier and – perhaps – delivered just a little less contrast (but I’m willing to concede that might be imagination).

-The biggest disadvantage of the FS-102 is just that – it’s big and bulky (though not heavy) for its aperture, a ‘fault’ shared by the whole FS range.
+The biggest disadvantage of the FS-102 is just that – it’s big and bulky for its aperture, a ‘fault’ shared by the whole FS range.
 If you can find a sliding dew-shield FS-102NS, that doesn’t apply and its only downside is that it’s heavier than, say, a modern FC-100D.

 So the FS-102 is something of a used bargain, if you can still find a nice one – especially if visual is your thing.
 If you can accept the slower cool down, the replacement TSA-102 is a superb telescope and would be a good alternative, as would the smaller FC-100D.